 The data collected includes:

-Log Data: Browser type, web pages, time spent on those pages, access times and dates.
+- Log Data: Browser type, web pages, time spent on those pages, access times, and dates.

-Personal Information: Personal information is information that may be of a private or sensitive nature, and which identifies or may identify you.
-The data includes IP address, name, and email address, screen name, payment and billing information or other information
+- Personal Information: Personal information is information that may be of a private or sensitive nature, and which identifies or may identify you.
+The data includes IP address, name, and email address, screen name, payment and billing information, or other information

-Registering through social network account: Hola VPN will have access to users’ basic information, including social network account, full name, home address, email address, birth date, profile picture, friends list, personal description, and more.
+- Registering through a social network account: Hola VPN will have access to users’ basic information, including social network account, full name, home address, email address, birth date, profile picture, friends list, personal description, and more.

 Basically, what we’re providing to Hola is more than what we’re expecting from it in terms of quality service.